LiviLammister/framework-dashboard/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1.

+## Thought Process

+* When writing code, I like to start as simply as possible.
+I believe the simplest way to display all of the required data is to use a sortable table, so that is where I will begin.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.